Tāhuna

 Beacon

 Time-locked encryption needs a public source of unpredictable, signed entropy that no single party controls.
-Thres Oracle uses Drand — a randomness beacon operated by the League of Entropy, a coalition of universities, infrastructure providers, and open-source contributors that together publish a verifiable random value every three seconds.
+OTER uses Drand — a randomness beacon operated by the League of Entropy, a coalition of universities, infrastructure providers, and open-source contributors that together publish a verifiable random value every three seconds.

 When a juror encrypts a ballot, the encryption is tied to a Drand round number in the future.
 The corresponding decryption key is only releasable once Drand reaches that round and publishes its signature — and because Drand’s threshold signing scheme requires a supermajority of independent operators to cooperate, no single party can release the key early or withhold it.

-So the stack reads simply: Tāhuna depends on Thres Oracle for resolution, Thres Oracle depends on Drand for the time-lock beacon.
-Both Thres Oracle and Drand are independent open-source projects.
+So the stack reads simply: Tāhuna depends on OTER for resolution, OTER depends on Drand for the time-lock beacon.
+Both OTER and Drand are independent open-source projects.

 ← Back to Tāhuna